theiagen/public_health_bioinformatics/docs/workflows/standalone/dorado_basecalling.md

 ---

-### Detailed Input Information
+!!! info "Detailed Input Information"
     - **dorado_model**: If set to 'sup', 'hac', or 'fast', the workflow will run with automatic model selection.
 If a full model name is provided, Dorado will use that model directly.
     - **fastq_file_name**: This will serve as a prefix for the output FASTQ files.
-For example, if you provide `project001`, the resulting files will be named `project001_barcodeXX.fastq.gz`.
+For example, if you provide `project001-`, the resulting files will be named `project001-barcodeXX.fastq.gz`.
     - **kit_name**: Ensure the correct kit name is provided, as it determines the barcoding and adapter trimming behavior.
     - **fastq_upload_path**: This is the folder path in Terra where the final FASTQ files will be transferred for further analysis.
 Ensure the path matches your Terra workspace configuration.

+!!! tip "File Naming Guidelines"
+    - **Avoid special characters**: Do not include special characters such as underscores (`_`), periods (`.`), or any non-alphanumeric symbols in the `fastq_file_name` prefix, as these can interfere with proper file parsing and sample name recognition.
+    - **Use a clear, simple prefix**: The prefix `projectname` will automatically append identifiers like `-barcodeXX.fastq.gz` or `-unclassified.fastq.gz` to name each output file, ensuring each one is distinct.

+    ### Examples:

+    - **Accepted Prefix**: `projectname-barcode01.fastq.gz`
+    - **Not Recommended**: `projectname_2024_test-barcode01.fastq.gz` (would recognize only `projectname` as the sample name, leading to ambiguity with multiple files).

 ---